Huawei, SMIC suppliers received billions worth of licenses for U.S. goods -documents - Up News Info

 Article content

-The Commerce Department said in a statement that the release of an arbitrary snapshot of license approvals “risks politicizing the licensing process and misrepresenting the national security determinations” made by the government.
+However, the Commerce Department said that the release of an “arbitrary snapshot” of license approvals “risks politicizing the licensing process and misrepresenting the national security determinations” made by the government.

 It also stressed that approved license applications do not represent actual shipments and around half of all licenses are used.
 It added that license applications involving Huawei and SMIC are processed under policies developed by the Trump administration and maintained by the Biden administration.